 Proposed Sidewalk Ordinance Amendments

+(Deletions and Additions are noted in red)

 Sec.
 58-525. - Sidewalk repair fund.

 (a) Authorized.
 In addition to any other permits or fees required in this division, the township board shall establish by resolution a sidewalk repair fund fee charge.
 Upon the issuance of any permit under this division, in addition to the sidewalk permit fee, a sidewalk repair fund fee shall be required to be paid, which shall be deposited in a sidewalk repair fund which shall be used exclusively to repair sidewalks.